I'm going to begin today by defining for you what Italians mean by a "heavy fork".

 So a heavy fork is not necessarily a fat person.
 Many are quite thin.
 They can exist for weeks on salads and sardines and buttered toast.
 Maybe a little zuppa.
 My husband, Anthony, is one of these people.
-Some people think that I am, too, but they don't know the size of my hips because I'm really good at hiding it.
+Some people think that I am, too, but they don't know the size of my hips because I'm really good at hiding them.

 I'm saying all this because today I'm doing something with leftover turkey.
 Turkey tetrazzini.
 And to understand the recipe, you also need to understand the following:

 - Turkey tetrazzini tastes really, really good;

 - When something tastes good we want to eat lots of it.

 This recipe, like many of mine, comes from The Joy of Cooking.
 Sort of.
 The problem with recipes from The Joy of Cooking is that the authors are neither Italian nor (apparently) heavy forks.
 Their recipes are generally for 4 to 6 Puritans, which will generally satisfy 2 Italians.
 Maybe.
 So, most of the time, I have to translate.
 The beautiful thing is that it works.